 How Excessive Drinking Impacts Your Health

-Some service members and civilians describe "self-medicating" with alcohol in an effort to feel better.
+Some service members and civilians describe "self-medicating" with alcohol as a way to feel better.
 Some may use it to cope with stress or may think it is helpful for unwinding after a long day.
 Either way, alcohol can become harmful when overused.

-When alcohol use becomes alcohol misuse, it can negatively impact many areas of your life, including your finances, relationships, physical and psychological health.
-It may even affect your mission readiness.
-This puts fellow service members at risk and can have major consequences to your military career.
+When alcohol use becomes alcohol misuse, it can negatively impact many areas of your life, including your finances, relationships, and physical health and psychological well being.
+And it may affect your work performance and mission readiness.
+This puts your fellow service members at risk and can have major consequences on your military career.
 Learn what is considered excessive drinking, how it impacts your health and resources for changing unhealthy drinking habits.

 How Much Is Too Much?